2brandonh/Winter-CS32-2020/README.md

 # Project 4
 ![Imgur](https://i.imgur.com/X7na80m.png)

 Easily the most interesting project, Goober Eats tackles a commonly asked Computer Science problem.
-What is the route with the least distance given a set of points?
+What is the least distance route that can be made given a set of points?
 Known as the traveling salesman problem, there have been multiple papers written on the subject.
 In my implementation, the A* algorithm finds the most efficient route between two points while simulated annealing finds a relative minimum for the most efficient route from a set of points.
+Data was read from a text file of geocoordinates and streetnames associated with the Westwood in Los Angeles.
 Through tests with Google Maps, my results always mirrored the expected distance +/- 5%, showing that these two sets of algorithms fit.

 During my research into these algorithms, the following resources were helpful: https://www.youtube.com/watch?v=-L-WgKMFuhE - Thorough explanation and visualization of A*